What's the colour of your urine or your pee when you get up first thing in the morning.

 Oftentimes they have chronic diseases that affect their kidneys abilities to maintain a healthy water balance.

-There are some circumstances in which a person regardless of age might become dehydrated like traveling on an airplane or during extended strenuous physical activity.
+There are some circumstances in which a person regardless of age might become dehydrated like travelling on an airplane or during extended strenuous physical activity.

 Air inside airplanes is drier than the air on the ground so a flight over two hours can lead to dehydration.